Skip to content

 Manim exposes a third kind that appears nowhere in the visualization grammars:

 The trichotomy matters because the three kinds have different semantics (§4), different composition needs (§5), and — as it happens — different costs and prerequisites (Appendix A).
-A complete animation grammar must express all three; every existing system commits to one and approximates the others.
+A complete animation grammar should express all three without forcing one kind through another kind's defaults.

 4. Where interpolation lives: upstream or downstream of layout